lkk688/edgeAI/docs/curriculum/00_sjsujetsontool_guide.md

         http://127.0.0.1:8888/lab?token=3bbbf2fbea22e917bdbace45cb414bbaeb52f1251163adcf
 ```
 you can access the jupyter server via the the provided url.
 If you want to remote access the jupyter server from another computer, you can replace the hostname with the IP address of the device.

+### 🐍 `sjsujetsontool run <script.py>`

+Runs any Python script inside the preconfigured container.
+Ensures all ML/AI libraries and GPU drivers are properly set up.

 ### 🧠 `sjsujetsontool ollama`